 Urgent action is needed now in the Democratic Republic of Congo.
 Millions of people have been forced from their homes due to conflict and are in dire need of humanitarian assistance.
 Oxfam is there supplying emergency food and clean water.
 With your help we can save more lives.

-"We are putting everything we learnt in the Ebola outbreak in West African into fighting Ebola here.
+"We are putting everything we learnt in the Ebola outbreak in West Africa into fighting Ebola here.
 But Ebola is only one of the numerous and serious humanitarian crises in which people in DR Congo are caught up without any kind of aid."

 Millions facing severe hunger